nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-gdpr.md

 With the proper [permissions]({{page version='' space='userdoc' page='permissions'}}), it is possible to delete a document unitary or several documents (from a folder view or a query).
 The deletion can be triggered by any other Nuxeo interface such as the REST API, CMIS or any [Nuxeo SDK Client]({{page version='' space='nxdoc' page='client-sdks'}}).

-As described in [Deleting Documents]({{page version='' space='nxdoc' page='deleting-documents'}}) page, documents are first moved to the trash before being permanently deleted.
+As described in [Trash Service]({{page version='' space='nxdoc' page='trash-service'}}) page, documents are first moved to the trash before being permanently deleted.
 The Nuxeo Platform removes the personal information references from the binary storage as well as from within the database.

 {{#> callout type='info' }}
 Some personal information may be stored within the indexes.
 Cleaning the indexes requires specific ElasticSearch operations.